-46. OUTSTANDING WRITING: NEWS
+44. OUTSTANDING WRITING: NEWS

 This category is open to individuals and teams having the creative input in writing, re-writing and amending the script or narration of news coverage.
 Entries must include one copy of the entire script of the program or story submitted, in addition to the up to 750-word essay.
-Submission video in this and all craft categories is limited to 25 minutes of excerpts from the program or report under consideration.
+Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.